 - Full Compliance was achieved for most of the audited clauses relating to Bulk Raw Water Quality.
-Out of twenty-five clauses, only three High Compliances were awarded. - ▼ Full Compliance was achieved for all audited clauses relating to Catchment Management and Protection. - Full Compliance was achieved for most of the audited clauses relating to Management of Catchment Infrastructure Works and Water Conservation.
-Two High Compliance ratings were awarded.
+Out of twenty-five clauses, SCA was awarded Full Compliance for twenty two and High Compliance for three. - Full Compliance was achieved for all audited clauses relating to Catchment Management and Protection.